nawal-ahmad/reading-notes/class-09.md

 ### Chapter 7: “Forms”

-- Forms used to collect user input that mostky sent to a server for processing.
+- Forms used to collect user input that mostly sent to a server for processing.

 - The `<form>` element is a container for different types of input elements, such as: text fields, checkboxes, radio buttons, submit buttons.